ActiveCampaign/postmark-gem/README.md

 gem install postmark
 ```

-## Get Postmark API key
+## Get a Postmark API key

 In order to send emails using Postmark ruby gem, you will need a
 [Postmark](http://postmarkapp.com) account.
 If you don't have one please
 register at https://postmarkapp.com/sign_up.

-If you didn’t create any servers yet, please create one, proceed to
+If you didn’t create any servers yet, please create one, proceed to the
 `Credentials` tab and copy an API key.
 API keys should be frequently rotated for
 security reasons.

 ## Communicating with the API

 Make sure you have a [sender signature](https://postmarkapp.com/signatures) for
-every From email you specify.
+every From email address you specify.

 Create an instance of `Postmark::ApiClient` to start sending emails.